1. Home

 3. Advice

-Buying a home can sometimes feel overwhelming - wondering if this is the right property for you, if it's a good investment and if there's anything you're missing can be exhausting.
+Buying a property can feel overwhelming.
+Wondering if this is the right property for you, if it's a good investment, and if there's anything you're missing can be exhausting.

-The importance of getting a survey can’t be understated – it can give you a clear idea of the state of the property, highlight any issues and can save you money further down the line if you need to make repairs.
+Getting a house survey is extremely important.
+It can give you a clear idea of the state of the property's condition so you can make an informed decision about your purchase.
+A survey can also highlight any issues and can save you money further down the line if you need repairs.

-It can also provide a bargaining chip, with an expert approximation of what work will need to be done, and how much it will cost.
+A survey can also provide a bargaining chip during negotiations on price.
+You will have an expert approximation of what work will need to be done, and how much it will cost.

 Have a look at our negotiating guide to work out how to use a survey's results to suggest a new price to your seller.

-Firstly it’s important to be able to compare a variety of experienced, highly qualified professionals, and know upfront what their prices are and what they’ll offer.
-Here are the things youshould be taking into account when comparing surveyors:
+You'll want to know what their prices are and what they’ll offer upfront.
+Here are the things you should be considering when comparing surveyors:

 Location